 - Rules, policies and procedures

-- maintain and advocate for public sector professionalism and integrity.
+Our second objective is to maintain and advocate for public sector professionalism and integrity.

-- policy, procedures and standards
+- policies, procedures and standards

 - briefings and reports